yangin/eslint-config-yangin-react/README.md

-# eslint-config-yangin
+# eslint-config-yangin-react

-a private eslint config
+a private eslint config for react